KarelDO/BioDEX/README.md

     --repetition_penalty 1.0
 ```

+Add `--do_predict True` to get the results on the test set.

 ### Reproduce our few-shot in-context learning results
 We use the [DSP](https://github.com/stanfordnlp/dsp) framework to perform in-context learning experiments.